-- The accrual and duration of WW benefits changed in the Act as from 1 January 2016.
+- The accrual and duration of WW benefits changed in the Act as of 1 January 2016.
 You will receive a supplement to your WW benefit beyond the specified period.
 The duration of the WW benefit and the supplement beyond the specified period equal the duration of the WW entitlements as these applied on 31 December 2015.
-This means you remain entitled to the accrual of one month of WW for each year worked up to a maximum of 38 months. - You and your employer pay no contribution for the WW benefit beyond the specified period.
+This means that you will remain entitled to the accrual of one month of WW for each year worked up to a maximum of 38 months. - 2.
+You and your employer will not pay a contribution for the post-statutory WW benefit.
 A private solution has been chosen for the supplement beyond the specified period.